Fan-Yu-Hang/SeeLayer/README.md

 Aug10, the sales model is important.
 My father suggest to get discount or coupon.

-Aug9, strapi is good to manage backend.
+Aug9, CMS is good to manage backend.

 Aug8, first time to Ning Bo, 2nd largest city in Zhejiang province.
 The home appliance suppliers are so professional.